 One for lovers of comedy, drama and food, Heartburn is the hugely enjoyable 1983 autobiographical novel by the writer who brought us Sleepless In Seattle.
 Drawing on her own marriage and subsequent divorce from her second husband, Nora’s story begins with a heavily pregnant wife, Rachel, discovering that her other half is having an affair, and goes on to chart the process of therapy, revenge and ultimate recovery that follows.
 Brilliantly sharp-witted and punctuated throughout with delicious recipes, it is a joy of a novel that becomes instantly enhanced by Meryl Streep’s divine narration.

 Ghosts by Dolly Alderton (read by Holliday Grainger)

-You can barely switch on the TV without seeing Holliday Grainger pop up in the lead role of the latest drama series, so the fact that she was chosen to narrate this modern debut is a testament to its calibre.
+You can barely switch on the TV without seeing Holliday Grainger pop up in the lead role of the latest drama series, so the fact that she was chosen to narrate this modern debut is a testament to its caliber.
 Protagonist Nina is navigating her way through her thirties in London, juggling her job as a food writer with a burgeoning relationship, hectic social life and the slow fall of her beloved father into the vicious clutches of dementia.
-Author, journalist and podcast star Dolly Alderton found great success through her memoir, Everything I Know About Love, and she draws laudably on the honesty and easy humour of that non-fiction work here.
+Author, journalist and podcast star Dolly Alderton found great success through her memoir, Everything I Know About Love, and she draws laudably on the honesty and easy humor of that non-fiction work here.